Bowel cancer is a common cause of cancer related death in Australia, yet it is not talked about as much as other cancers.

 90% of bowel cancers are treatable if caught early.

 Unfortunately, most bowel cancers show no symptoms in the early stages so many people do not realise that something is wrong until it's too late.

-The National Bowel Cancer Screening Program offers free screening tests to all Australians aged 50, 55 or 65.
+The National Bowel Cancer Screening Program offers free screening tests every 2 years to Australians aged 50 to 74.
 This test involves collecting tiny samples from two bowel motions using a home testing kit.
 The samples are then posted to a laboratory where a faecal occult blood test (FOBT) is used to detect microscopic amounts of blood that might indicate early stage bowel cancer.

 Treatment depends on the stage of the bowel cancer and may include surgery, chemotherapy and/or radiation.
 Management and treatment of bowel cancer is best discussed with your doctor.